euler-xyz/ethereum-vault-connector/docs/faq.md

 ## What are Account Status Checks?

 Account status checks are implemented by vaults to enforce account solvency.
 Vaults must expose an external `checkAccountStatus` function that will receive an account's address and this account's list of enabled collateral vaults.
-If the account has not borrowed anything from this vault then the function should return true.
+If the account has not borrowed anything from this vault then the function should return a special magic success value.
 Otherwise, the vault should evaluate application-specific logic to determine whether or not the account is in an acceptable state.

 ## What are Vault Status Checks?